MobolanleAdebesin/component-library/README.md

 # Component Library
 ## Purpose
 The Purpose of this project was to create a component library of commonly used components including: buttons, thumbnails, and forms.
-Now, users have access to an array of components that can be reused and modified for varius websites.
+Now, users have access to an array of components that can be reused and modified for various websites.
 The design of the components are based on entirely from mockups.

 ## Deployed Site